Welcome to Year 5

 In Enrichment, the children have also designed and made their own canopic jars (ask your child what these were used for) and, as you can see, the results were sensational.

-The Egyptian theme will continue throughout the Spring 2 half term, with our English focus being on diary entries and journalistic reports, based on Howard Carter's discovery of Tutankhamun's tomb.
+The Egyptian theme continued throughout the Spring 2 half term, with our English focus being on diary entries and journalistic reports, based on Howard Carter's discovery of Tutankhamun's tomb.

-We will also be visiting the Leeds City Museum, where the children will have the opportunity to see a real-life (or should that be a 'really dead') mummy, as well as taking part in a mummification work shop.
+We also visited the Leeds City Museum, where the children had the opportunity to see a real-life (or should that be a 'really dead') mummy, as well as taking part in a mummification work shop.
+We all had a fantastic time and learnt lots more about Ancient Egyptians.

 Our Outdoor Learning focus this half term will be on woodland experiences, archery and working on the school allotment.
 These skills provide a valuable opportunity for your children to enhance their teamwork skills and experience activities they otherwise would not experience.

-During this half term we will be working during our Enrichment time on Spanish and Music .
+Enrichment this half term has been sport, design technology and cooking.
+We have made some fantastic drawings and sculptures of famous landmarks, as well as cooking (and eating) some delicious pakoras.
 The children will be linking their learning in these subjects to the wider term theme but we encourage you to ask your children what they have been learning about.